RandomOS/dockerfiles/nginx-plus/README.md

-## randomos/nginx-plus
+## randomos/nginx

 #### What is this?
-It is a custom nginx-plus image.
+It is a custom nginx image.